Small Businesses

 How are workers compensation premiums calculated?

-Premiums are based on estimated wages multiplied by your industry classification rate, adjusted for claims history and state scheme rules.
-Wages include gross pay, super, bonuses, commissions, and allowances.
+Premiums are based on estimated wages multiplied by your industry classification rate, then adjusted for claims history and state scheme rules.

 What is the average workers compensation rate in Australia?

-Safe Work Australia reported a standardised average premium rate of 1.34% of payroll in 2021-22.
-Current published average rates vary by state.
-For example, Victoria has confirmed 1.8% for 2025-26 and South Australia has confirmed 1.85% for 2025-26.
+Published average rates vary by state.
+Victoria has confirmed 1.8% for 2025-26 and South Australia 1.85% for 2025-26, while Queensland sits near 1.34%.
+Safe Work Australia reported a national standardised average of 1.34% of payroll in 2021-22.
 Actual rates depend on your industry and claims history.

 Why does workers compensation cost more in some industries?